 - Different inbuilt marketing features such as split testing and lead generation tools

-- Needs more server resources and can be a little slower sometimes
+- Needs more server resources and can be a little slower at times

-- No free option available (you can try demo version instead)
+- No free option available (you can try the demo version instead)

-The pricing between both Beaver Builder vs Divi includes unlimited websites meaning that there is no limit on the number of sites you can use the page builders for.
+When it comes to pricing, it’s important to note that both Beaver Builder and Divi include unlimited websites, meaning that there is no limit on the number of sites you can use the page builders for.

 - Forever free plan with limited modules